Communicating the sum of sources over a network: Case of three sources and three terminals

 \section{Case of three sources and three terminals}

-It is evident from the counter-example discussed in Section \ref{sec:counter}, that the characterization of the rate region in the case of three sources and three terminals is different from the cases discussed in Section \ref{sec:two-s-n-t} and \ref{sec:n-s-two-t}.
+It is evident from the counter-example discussed in Section \ref{sec:counter}, that the characterization of the required resources for networks with three sources and three terminals is different from the cases discussed in Section \ref{sec:case_2s_or_2t}.
 In this section, we show that as long as each source is connected by {\em two} edge disjoint paths to each terminal, the terminals can recover the sum.
-We present efficient linear encoding schemes that allow communication in this case.
+We present efficient linear encoding schemes, i.e., linear codes that can be found in time polynomial in the number of nodes, that allow communication in this case.
 The main result of this section can be summarized as follows. \begin{theorem} Let $G=(V,E)$ be a directed acyclic network with three sources $s_1,s_2,s_3$ and three terminals $t_1,t_2,t_3$.
-Let $X_i$ be the information present at source $s_i$.
+Let $X_i$ be the (unit entropy) information present at source $s_i$.
 If there exist two edge disjoint paths between each source/terminal pair, then there exists a network coding scheme in which the sum $X_1+X_2+X_3$ is obtained at each terminal $t_j$.
-Moreover, such a network code can be found efficiently. \end{theorem} It turns out that the proof of this result requires several new techniques that may be of independent interest. \begin{remark} Our example in Section \ref{sec:counter}, shows that a single path between each $s_i - t_j$ pair does not suffice.
+Moreover, such a network code can be found efficiently. \end{theorem} \begin{remark} Our example in Section \ref{sec:counter}, shows that a single path between each $s_i - t_j$ pair does not suffice.
 At the other extreme, if there are three edge-disjoint paths between each $s_i - t_j$ pair, then one can actually multicast $X_1, X_2$ and $X_3$ to each terminal \cite{rm}.
 Our results show that {\it two} edge disjoint paths between each source terminal pair are sufficient for multicasting sums. \end{remark}